Upper School Curriculum Guide

 Level 2 | Level 3 |

-Honors courses in all 3 languages are as follows.
-Chinese offers an honors class at the AP level only.
+Honors courses in all three languages are as follows.
+Chinese offers an honors class level 3, 4, and the AP level.

 Grade 9 | Grade 10 | Grade 11 | Grade 12 |